website statistics

 I generally recommend that you hire me to complete/review the Letter of Intent before it is submitted to the other side, and definitely before it is signed.
 That Letter generally will contain specific deadlines for buyers to obtain loan approval and complete due diligence review of the practice, among others.
 It also generally contains the main deal points, such as price, method of payment, non-compete time and distance, transition terms, and seller-as-landlord lease terms.
 The Letter you receive from the broker or other party may propose requirements that you don’t recognize as extraordinarily unreasonable.
 Once the Letter is signed, it becomes difficult to change those terms in the full contract, so attorney representation at this early stage can be extremely important.

 Joint legal representation is not advised if any party is uncomfortable with joint representation.
-If the parties are comfortable with the idea, joint legal representation is allowed under California law if the clients receive proper written disclosure and acceptance of the potential risks of joint representation.
+If the parties are comfortable with the idea, joint legal representation is allowed in almost every state if the clients receive proper written disclosure and acceptance of the potential risks of joint representation.
 The question then becomes: is joint representation advisable in your particular situation?

 Practice sales have significant opportunities for conflicting issues: non-competition, retreatment, representations, and tax allocations being first among many.
 In fact, many conflicts may not appear until negotiations have progressed; conflicts can even first appear after the sale has closed!